 How I Did It & How You Can Too!

 Now, how did I make this happen?
 How did I, at just 18 years old, make almost $4,000 from YouTube in just one month.
-Well, there a few ways that I did it, and they can be replicated if you dedicate the time, follow the right plan, and keep working at getting better.
+Well, there a few ways that I did it, and they can be replicated if you dedicate the time, follow the right plan, and keep working on getting better.
 Luckily for you, I’m outlining the right plan in this article.
 I’m going to outline each income stream individually, and tell you how you can replicate it yourself.

 Direct YouTube Advertising

 This is going to be the hardest thing to replicate as it has thousands of factors.
-What we’re really talking about here is growing a channel, and if you want to do it how I did it, you need to find a niche that has potential but is really under developed in the how-to/tutorial area of YouTube.
+What we’re really talking about here is growing a channel, and if you want to do it how I did it, you need to find a niche that has potential but is really underdeveloped in the how-to/tutorial area of YouTube.
 For me, that was Minecraft.
-Minecraft was huge, but when it came tutorials, there was no one who was really just knocking in out of the park.
+Minecraft was huge, but when it came tutorials, there was no one who was really just knocking it out of the park.
 There was no one leading the industry and setting the standard.
 That is what I set out do.
 Become the best Minecraft tutorial creator in existence.
 That is something that I feel like I have accomplished.
 I am at the top of the game when it comes to Minecraft tutorials, and now, I just have to focus on staying there by constantly improving.
-You need to find a niche/market on YouTube that you enjoy and that needs someone to step in with high quality content.
+You need to find a niche/market on YouTube that you enjoy and that needs someone to step in with high-quality content.
 Attack that market and be the best at it.
 There a few things that you need to do at first once you find your market.
 Let’s outline those:

-- Create high quality content: If you want to be at the top a market, even if it is under developed, you need to create high quality content.
-With that being said, what is “high quality content”?
-High quality content is, to me, at least 720p video quality, at least average audio quality, all while providing extreme value in the content itself.
-If you do those three things, you are, in the minimum form, creating high quality content.
+- Create high-quality content: If you want to be at the top a market, even if it is underdeveloped, you need to create high-quality content.
+With that being said, what is “high-quality content”?
+High-quality content is, to me, at least 720p video quality, at least average audio quality, all while providing extreme value in the content itself.
+If you do those three things, you are, in the minimum form, creating high-quality content.
 You could add on to this by adding a facecam with a green screen in order to get a personal connection with your audience which, in my opinion, is very important when it comes to building trust and a relationship.

 - Designing recognizable thumbnails for your videos: Thumbnails are a must have if you want to get any traction on YouTube.
 They add professionalism, and they show that you take YouTube seriously.
 Also, they aren’t hard to create.
-You can get more information on creative high quality eye catching thumbnails by checking out this article.
+You can get more information on creative high-quality eye-catching thumbnails by checking out this article.

 By doing this, you will start getting views, and that is what you need for direct YouTube advertising revenue.
 The more views you get them more money you will make from direct advertising revenue on YouTube.
 There are ways to SEO your videos and have the chance or getting more views on the videos you create.
 You can get more information on this by clicking here to check out an article on how to grow your channel using SEO in the title, tags, and description of your YouTube videos.
 I would outline it here, but that would add an additional 1,000 words to this article, which is already pretty freaking long.